GraphSearchNet: Enhancing GNNs via Capturing Global Dependencies for Semantic Code Search

 \subsection{RQ1: Compared with Other Baselines.}

 Table~\ref{table-baselines} summarizes the results of \tool in line with the baseline methods.
 Specifically, the columns R@1, R@5 and R@10 are the results of SuccessRate@$k$, where k is 1, 5 and 10.
-The second row presents the results by considering the program and the summary as the sequential text with different networks for retrieving, the third row is the results for other GNN variants.
-We can observe that in the second row, the performance of different approaches is inconsistent on different programming languages, for example, in terms of MRR, on the Java dataset, UNIF gets the best performance, while SelfAtt Encoder performs the best on Python dataset.
+The second row is the retrieval-based approach.
+The third row presents the results by considering the program and the summary as the sequential text with different networks for retrieving, the fourth row is the results for other GNN variants.
+From Table~\ref{table-baselines}, we find that the performance of CodeMatcher is better than DeepCS and UNIF, which is consistent with the conclusion from its original paper~\cite{liu2021codematcher}.
+But its performance is still worse than \tool which indicates that extracting hidden structures from programs and queries can help the model learn better semantic mapping relations.
+We can observe that in the third row, the performance of different approaches is inconsistent on different programming languages, for example, in terms of MRR, on the Java dataset, UNIF gets the best performance, while SelfAtt Encoder performs the best on Python dataset.
 One reason we conjecture is that these sequential approaches cannot capture the semantic mappings for both program and summary, hence they may bias to some specific programming languages and cannot generate well on others.
-Furthermore, we also find that QC-based CR has the worst performance on both datasets, we believe it is due to the fact that we only employ the part of the officially released code for comparison, however, the entire project cannot run correctly by our huge efforts.
+Furthermore, we also find that QC-based CR has the worst performance on both datasets, we believe it is due to the fact that we only employ part of the officially released code for comparison, however, the entire project cannot run correctly by our huge efforts.